-The latest Part of the Australian Law Journal includes the following articles: “Values in public law” – Chief Justice James Allsop AO (based on address given at the James Spigelman Oration 2015, Sydney); and “Not worth the paper they’re not written on?
-Executing documents (including deeds) under electronic documentation platforms: Part A” – Diccon Loxton.
-Also in this Part are the following sections: Current Issues; Conveyancing and Property; Family Law; Around the Nation: Northern Territory; Crime and Evidence; Personalia; Around the Nation: Western Australia; Recent Cases; Book Review; and Obituary.
+The latest Part of the Australian Law Journal contains the following articles: “Not worth the paper they’re not written on?
+Executing documents (including deeds) under electronic documentation platforms: Part B” – Diccon Loxton; “Burqas and Niqabs in the courtroom: Finding practical solutions” – Renae Barker.
+This Part also includes the following sections: Current Issues; Conveyancing and Property; Constitutional Law; Around the Nation: Western Australia; International Focus; Recent Cases and Book Reviews.

 The latest Part of the Building and Construction Law Journal includes the following articles: “The Limits of Limitation Clauses” – Julian Bailey; “Good Faith in the AS11000: Has the Eagle Landed?” – Alexander Di Stefano.
 Also in this Part is an Editorial; and the following case Reports: Simic v New South Wales Land & Housing Corporation HCA 47; and Laing O’Rourke Australia Construction Pty Ltd v Samsung C&T Corporation WASCA 130.